g-may/data-readmes/speech-README.md

 1. Create persistent volumes for the service.

     - For a production deployment, consider using an IBM Cloud Pak for Data storage add-on or a storage option that is hosted outside the cluster.
-    - For a development deployment, you can use the `createLocalPVs.sh` script that is provided in the archive to create the local storage volumes.
+    - For a development deployment, you can run `createLocalPVs.sh` from inside the cluster to create the local storage volumes.
+The script is located at `ibm_cloud_pak/pak_extensions/pre-install/clusterAdministration`.
+    - If you want to use [Portworx](https://portworx.com/) as the persistent storage solution see section *Using Portworx as storage solution*.

 1. Set up required labels.